-It’s easy to imagine reasons why a job interviewer might be distracted: Workplace politics, trouble at home, unnecessarily detailed fantasies of winning the lottery, March Madness.
-But according to troubling new research by Madera and Hebl (2012), we can add one more thing to that list.
+It’s easy to imagine reasons why a job interviewer might be distracted – for example, workplace politics or trouble at home.
+But according to new research (Madera & Hebl, 2012), we can add one more thing to that list.
 If the person interviewing for the job has a facial scar, it could be enough to distract the interviewer and cause negative outcomes.

 To strengthen their case, the researchers repeated a similar study with participants who had managerial and interviewing experience.
 This time they used actors to play the role of job applicants, and applied an artificial facial scar in half of the trials.
 Again, the results were clear: When applicants had facial scars, their interviewers remembered fewer facts and provided lower ratings.

 PRACTICAL IMPLICATIONS FOR ORGANIZATIONS